CMSgov/bluebutton-sample-client-angular/README.md

 ### Configuring Your Development Application

-Your application will need to be set up to use the public OAuth service.
+Your application will need to be set up to use the Blue Button 2.0 OAuth service.
 Go to  https://bluebutton.cms.gov/ for documentation on how to register for a sandbox account and register your application.

 Once you have your developer account created and you've verified your email address, you'll need to set up an application.
 Log in to your new account, and select